moosylog/exchange_collectors/README.md

 **Howto use the code snippets:**

-authenticate to the API and will list your balance in the built-in Logger.
+copy one of the .gs files into your Google Apps Script

 Disable the V8 runtime if you have any issues with this code !!!

+Pop-in your keys, run and use the built-in Logger to look at the response.

 Please **★ Star** on the top of this page if you like this page and you want to motivate me to publish more.